imagej/imagej2/README.txt

 interface closely modeled after the original.

-Under the hood, ImageJ2 completely isolates the image processing logic from the graphical user interface (UI), allowing ImageJ2 plugins to be used in many contexts, including headless in the cloud or on a server such as OMERO, or from within another application such as KNIME, ICY or CellProfiler (a Python application).
+Under the hood, ImageJ2 completely isolates the image processing logic from the graphical user interface (UI), allowing ImageJ2 commands to be used in many contexts, including headless in the cloud or on a server such as OMERO, or from within another application such as KNIME, ICY or CellProfiler (a Python application).